mosip/mosip-infra/deployment/v3/external/iam/README.md

       existingSecret: keycloak
       key: admin-password
 ```
+You may use `host_configmap.yaml` given here to add host url.

 ## Secret change
 In case you change admin password directly from console, then update the secret as well:
 ```